 5. Become a framework between agreements and contracts

-The MoU is a document that will provide an overview of the agreement to be agreed on both sides.
-So, this document is able to convince those who may still be undecided on the deal before drafting a contract.
+The MoU is a document that will provide an overview of the agreement to agree on both sides.
+So, this document is able to convince those who may still can undecided on the deal before drafting a contract.
 You can use Document Management System to know and make you simply manage your document like MoU.

 Contents Contained in the MoU

-Before drafting an MoU, it’s a good thing to understand what the contents contained in this document.
+Before drafting an the document, it’s a good thing to understand what the contents contained in this document.
 By drafting this document properly and correctly, then your business will look professional and serious about the cooperation that will run.
-Here is the content in a good and correct MoU:
+Here is the content in a good and correct one: